In this post I’ll provide an overview of ALL the Tradingview backtesting options.

 In this section I’ll explain step by step how to use the Tradingview strategy for backtesting.
 I’ll also introduce Tradingviews Pine script (programmable language) for building your own strategy.

 The Strategy tester and pine script functions are available for use with all Tradingview subscriptions.
-However if you want to export and process the results of the test outside Tradingview you’ll need to have either a Pro+ or PREMIUM subscription.
+However if you want to export and process the results of the test outside Tradingview you’ll need to have either a Plus or PREMIUM subscription.
 Also consider upgrading to have access to the most amount of historical data to run your strategy.

 Tradingview strategy testerThe Strategy tester is a built-in feature that runs automated trading strategies.
 These strategies can be either pre-built strategies found within the Tradingview library or create your own strategy using Pine Script.